skillrepos/copilot-hands-on/labs.md

 **Follow the startup instructions in the README.md file IF NOT ALREADY DONE!**

+**NOTES:**
+1. We will be working in the public GitHub.com, not a private instance.
+2. Chrome may work better than Firefox for some tasks.
+3. The default environment will be a GitHub Codespace (with Copilot already installed).
+If you prefer to use your own IDE, you are responsible for installing Copilot in it.
+Some things in the lab may be different if you use your own environment.
-**NOTE: To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.**
+4. To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.**
+5. VPNs may interfere with the ability to run the codespace.
+It is recommended to not use a VPN if you run into problems.
+6. If you use the new free Copilot plan (no signup), some advanced functionality may not be available.
+</br></br></br>

 **Lab 1 - Learning how to create good prompts for Copilot**